-- Representativeness: criteria are too vague and often not fulfilled -> trade associations members of Eurelectric do not participate in national collective bargaining structures. - Sectoral definition: differs greatly across levels and countries -NACE (Rev.2) code 35.1 hampers congruent vertical articulation and is more functional to employers' aggregation and representation of interests than to TU-> platform for business lobbying. - Outcomes: underdeveloped (31 joint texts) and soft in nature (no binding agreements, mostly joint opinions: "partner-lobbying") → questions the potential of ESSD as an arena for collective bargaining.
+- Representativeness: too vague criteria, often not fulfilled → 40% of Eurelectric members are not involved in national collective bargaining structures. - Sectoral definition: differs greatly across levels and countries -NACE (Rev.2) code 35.1 hampers congruent vertical articulation and is more functional to employers' aggregation and representation of interests than to TU→ Outcomes: underdeveloped (35 joint texts in Nov.
+2015); soft (no binding agreements, mostly joint opinions, especially since thecrisis) → "partner-lobbying" questions the potential of ESSD as an arena for collective bargaining.

 WHERE/HOW?
+Arena's definition

-Arena's definition Practices and use of SD
+Practices and use of SD

-Complex structure and dynamics of ER as multi-level governance
+Complex structure and dynamics of

+ER as multi-level governance